This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit ucp.dot.ca.gov

 It depends on the pathway.
 WBENC certification costs roughly $350–$1,500 depending on firm revenue.
 The CPUC Supplier Clearinghouse and SBA WOSB programs are free to apply.

-What is the difference between WBE and DBE?
+What is the difference between WBE and DBE in California?

 Can I hold both WBE and DBE certification?